boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

     | sort
 ```

-To validate the complete data path, run a JAX to ONNX to SmartRedis graph submission test on a compute node.
+To validate the complete data path, run a SmartSim/SmartRedis tensor-exchange test on a compute node.
+For the default workflow, the model should execute in a Python/JAX producer or consumer process rather than inside RedisAI.

 ---